GilOliveira/schemadotorg/README.txt

   - paragraphs
   - terms

-- Research UI hooks
-  - Add Schema.org type
-  - Add Schema.org properties

-- Create type blacklist applies to taxonomy
+- Create type blacklist which applies to taxonomy.

-- Define what is alpha beta and release goals
+- Define what is alpha beta and release goals.

 - Use Entity Builder class to add helper
   @see https://www.drupal.org/node/3191609